elishacoad/shelly/README.md

 - History of last 20 commands

-- Call last command with '!!'
+- Call last command with `!!`

-- Call specific command from history with '!COMMAND_NUM'
+- Call specific command from history with `!COMMAND_NUM`

-- Piping, and execution of multiple commands with ';'
+- Piping, and execution of multiple commands with `;`

 **Info**